Sparse Scheduled Diffusion Guidance for Inverse Problems: Introduction

 \section{Introduction}

-Zero-shot generative modeling refers to leveraging a pre-trained generative model of the data distribution $p(\bx)$ and adapting it \emph{without task-specific retraining} to solve downstream tasks it has never seen during training~\cite{moufad2025efficient}.
+Zero-shot generative modeling refers to leveraging a pre-trained generative model of the data distribution $p(\bx)$ and adapting it \emph{without task-specific retraining} to solve downstream tasks not included during training~\citep{moufad2025efficient}.
 In this setting, the only new ingredient at test time is a description of the task (e.g., a measurement operator or constraint), and the generative prior is used to produce realistic solutions that satisfy these new conditions.

 A convenient probabilistic formalization of many such zero-shot tasks is through \emph{Bayesian inverse problems}.
-Inverse problems arise when a signal of interest must be recovered from incomplete, corrupted, or indirect observations.
-Formally, this involves retrieving an original signal $\bx$ from a measurement $\obs = \mathcal{A}(\bx) + n$, where $\mathcal{A}$ is a degradation operator (such as a blur kernel or masking) and $n$ is noise.
-Because information is usually lost during this process, the problem is ill-posed and requires strong prior knowledge to solve.
+Inverse problems arise when a signal of interest $\bx$ must be recovered from incomplete, corrupted, or indirect observations $\obs$.
+Formally, this involves retrieving an original signal $\bx$ from a measurement $\obs = \mathcal{A}(\bx) + \mathbf{n}$, where $\mathcal{A}$ is a degradation/forward operator (such as a blur kernel or masking) and $\mathbf{n}$ is noise.
+Because information is usually lost during this degradation process, the problem is ill-posed and requires strong prior knowledge to recover the original signal $\bx$.

-The Bayesian framework offers a principled approach to these challenges by combining a data likelihood with a learned or structured prior distribution.
-A prominent strategy is to employ a strong generative prior at inference time to solve arbitrary inverse problems.
-These methods function as training-free posterior sampling frameworks, enabling plug-and-play adaptation across diverse observation models.
-In this setup, the diffusion model~\cite{sohl2015deep, ddpm, song2019generative, song2020score} serves as a gradient field that iteratively \emph{denoises} the candidate solution, guiding it toward the manifold of realistic data while ensuring it remains consistent with the observed measurements.
-Recent methods achieved impressive results in such inverse problems as inpainting, deblurring, super-resolution, and source separation~\cite{lugmayr2022repaint, kawar2021snips, kawar2022denoising, saharia2022palette}
+The Bayesian framework offers a principled way to address these challenges by combining a data likelihood with a learned or structured prior.
+A common strategy is to use a strong generative prior at inference time to solve different inverse problems without retraining.
+These methods enable adaptation to different measurement processes, such as masking, blurring, or downsampling ~\citep{chung2022diffusion, song2023pseudoinverse}.
+In this setting, a diffusion model acts as a denoising prior, iteratively guiding candidate solutions toward realistic data while keeping them consistent with the measurements.